Key Takeaways

 Why Do Most AI Transformations Fail?

 Most Aussies think AI tech is the problem.
 It’s not.
 The main cause is people-related.
 Businesses hit a wall because they don’t upskill staff or integrate AI with existing workflows.
 About two-thirds of Australian organisations don’t have formal AI training, leaving workers unsure how to trust or use AI outputs.
-Add in unclear leadership and poor project ownership, and AI flops more often than it flies.
+Throw in unclear leadership and poor project ownership, and AI flops more often than it flies.

 How Can You Avoid the Common Pitfalls?